mr-builder/mrbuilder/core/lerna-relinker/README.md

 Lerna Relinker
 ==
-Basically fixes the deps of deps for lerna.
+Basically [fixes](https://github.com/lerna/lerna/issues/696) the deps of deps for [lerna](https://github.com/lerna).
 It runs through your project and creates links for dependencies within your project.

+Of course you know this but...
 *** Use at your own risk***

 ## Installation
 ```js
 npm i lerna-relinker --save-dev